bitovi/academy/src/react/guidelines.md

 While many system include _separation of concerns_, many projects fall victim to _sepration of file types_.
 As much as possible, you should separate your code by its function not by its type: data, logic, and UI.

+## Type Checking with PropTypes
+use PropTypes for normal js.

 ## Fractal Architecture

 Much can be said about fractal architecture, but the short form is this: Every layer of your code should resemble every other layer.
 One consequence of this is that no one unit of code is more special than another.